dialoa/imagify/README.md

 figures with [Pandoc-crossref][] or [Quarto][].

 By default, Imagify tries to match the document's LaTeX output settings (fonts, LaTeX packages, etc.).
-Its rendering options otherwise extensively configurable, and different rendering options can be used for different elements.
+Its rendering options are otherwise extensively configurable, and different rendering options can be used for different elements.
 It can embed its images within HTML output or provide them as separate image files.